rxue/learning-dirary/books/Java/EE/7/oracle-java-ee-7-tutorial/PartIXMessaging/README.md

  * JMS clients
  * Messages
  * Adinistered objects
+### Messaging style
+#### *Point-to-Point* Messaging Style
+PTP messaging has the following characteristics:
+ * Each  message has only one consumer
+ * The receiver can fetch the message whether or not it was running when the client sent the message

 ## 45.3.
 The JMS API Programming Model
 ### `JMSContext` Objects
 You use `JMSContext` to create the following objects: